 - Money spent buying assets isn’t tax deductible.
 Money spent on expenses is deductible.

 - Capitalizing expenses creates the danger of overstating assets.

 - If you capitalized the expense, it appears on your books as an asset.
 Having useless assets on the accounting books is not a good thing.

-- Investment is you or someone else puts in the company.
+- Investment is what you or someone else puts into the company.
 It ends up as Paid-in Capital in the Balance Sheet.
 This is the classic concept of business investment, taking ownership in a company, risking money in the hope of gaining money later.

 - Accounts payable are debts that will end up as Accounts Payable in the Balance Sheet.
 Generally this means credit-card debt.
 This number becomes the starting balance of your Balance Sheet.

 - Current borrowing is standard debt, borrowing from banks, Small Business Administration, or other current borrowing.